 - “International Exposure, Domestic Response: Financiers, Weavers and Garment Manufacturers in Morocco and Tunisia.”
 In Arab Studies Journal 7, no. 2/8, no. 1 (Fall 1999/Spring 2000): 26-51.

 - “Defensive Integration and Late Developers: The Gulf Cooperation Council and the Arab Maghreb Union.”
 In Global Governance 5, no. 3 (July-September 1999): 379-402.

 - “Popular Grievances in the Arab Region: Evaluating Explanations for Discontent in the Lead-Up to the Uprisings.”
 Manuscript under review.
 (With Nisreen Salti)

-- “Resource Wealth, Political Settlements and the Rule of Law in the Middle East.”
+- “Resource Wealth and Private Sector Develompent in the Middle East.”
 Manuscript in progress.
 (With Ishac Diwan)

 - “The Value of Positive Deviant Cases for Development Policy.”
 Manuscript in progress.

 - “Diversity and Accountability: Intergroup Relations and Public Goods Provision in Lebanon.”
 Research in progress.
 (With David Romney)